DionWu/amtsimplified/content/tax_credits_deductions/what-is-student-load-interest-sli-deduction.md

 ------------------------------

-If you don't want to deal with all of this, and you'd rather have an easy, automated calculator that just factors in your student loan interest when calculating your AMT, **[you can use our handy dandy tool here.](/amt-calculator)**
+If you don't want to deal with all of this, and you'd rather have an easy, automated calculator that just factors in your student loan interest when calculating your AMT, you can use our **[AMT calculator!](/amt-calculator)**